GiantMolecularCloud/cube2movie/README.md

 # Known Problems

 - First frame is not correctly set.
 For some reason, tight_layout only works from the second frame on even if init_func is set.

+# To Do

+- [] Add option to select the channels to be plotted instead of using the full cube.
+This should work with channel numbers, frequencies and velocities.
+The conversion between them is simple with the header information.
+- [] Add option to resample the cube, e.g. sum up five channels to get fewer frames with more action per frame.
+- [] Add option for static overlays such as contours that do not change from frame to frame.
+- [] Find out why the static parts of the plots (axes, labels) occasionally jitter a tiny bit.
+Compression artefact?